Easy white soda bread

 What other easy bread recipes for kids can i make?

-If your kids enjoyed making this soda bread they might also some of our other easy bread recipes for kids including:
+If your kids enjoyed making this they might also some of our other easy bread recipes for kids including:

 Finger rolls